9ntonio/OmneSoft/README.md

 - **Performance Optimized**: Client-side filtering implementation ensures smooth performance and reliable operation in Community Edition

 This enhancement provides a complete, production-ready status filtering system that uses client-side data filtering for maximum compatibility with AG Grid Community Edition while maintaining optimal performance.

-### Component Initialization Enhancement (Latest)

-**Improved Dropdown Handler Setup**: The UsersGrid component has been optimized for better initialization timing and user experience:

-**Implementation Improvements:**

-- **Early Dropdown Handler Initialization**: The status filter dropdown handler is now set up immediately when the component renders, ensuring the filter button works even before grid initialization
-- **Improved User Experience**: Users can interact with the status filter dropdown immediately after component load, without waiting for the data grid to fully initialize
-- **Better Error Recovery**: The dropdown functionality remains available even if grid initialization encounters errors
-- **Optimized Initialization Sequence**: DotNetObjectReference creation and dropdown handler setup moved to the beginning of the `OnAfterRenderAsync` method for immediate availability

 **Technical Changes:**